awsdocs/aws-support-user-guide/doc_source/aws-trusted-advisor-change-log.md

 Trusted Advisor updated the unit of Amazon EBS volume from gibibyte \(GiB\) to tebibyte \(TiB\) for the following checks on March 5, 2021\.

 **Note**
 If you use Trusted Advisor for Amazon CloudWatch metrics, the metric names for these five checks are also updated\.
-For more information, see [Creating Trusted Advisor alarms using CloudWatch](cloudwatch-metrics-ta.md)\.
+For more information, see [Creating Amazon CloudWatch alarms to monitor AWS Trusted Advisor metrics](cloudwatch-metrics-ta.md)\.

 | Check name | Check category | Check ID | Updated CloudWatch metric for ServiceLimit |